dotnet/ef6/README.md

 This repository is for the Entity Framework 6 runtime and Visual Studio tools.
 Entity Framework Core is a lightweight and extensible version of Entity Framework and is maintained at https://github.com/aspnet/EntityFrameworkCore.

-## EF6 PowerTools develoment has moved
+## EF6 PowerTools development has moved

-The codebase for PowerTools was originally being developed as in this repository, but further development is happening in a community-driven project, the [EF6 PowerTools Community Edition](https://github.com/ErikEJ/EntityFramework6PowerTools).
+Further development of the EF6 PowerTools is happening in a community-driven project, the [EF6 PowerTools Community Edition](https://github.com/ErikEJ/EntityFramework6PowerTools).

 ## How do I use EF